tommydroptables/Sams-Blog/README.md

            ....
 ```

-Note: all blogs must be text files (.txt) that follow the bellow
+Note: all blogs must be text files (.txt) that follow the bello
 order

 # Format